Read what moderators have to say about QandR

 Using QandR in the lectures has enabled me to more easily engage the students with the material they are learning about, ensuring all participants can be involved in a Joint activity and initiating interesting discussions in the Group.
 Something which previously proved very difficult in a lecture size of 50-60 students.

-With the Brown-Paper module, QandR has found a very accessible way to also make it possible to 'paste the yellow post-its' in an online session.
+With the Sticky Notes work format, QandR has found a very accessible way to also make it possible to 'paste the yellow post-its' in an online session.
 Very simple, participants do not have to use a complicated desktop interface with many buttons, but they can simply send in the stickers using their own phone, very intuitive.
 The result is an enjoyable interactive session for everyone.

 QandR is a very user-friendly tool in which the participants can give their opinion in an interactive way.
 This leads to very useful data.